liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 * __Homoscedasticity:__ The error between observed and predicted values (i.e. the residuals of the regression) should have constant variance.
 Goldfeld-Quandt test can be used to detect Heteroskedasticity.
 * __Normality:__ The error term should be normally distributed.
 Kolmogorov–Smirnov (KS) test is used to detect non-normality.

-If any assumption is severly violated, they need to be handled by performing variable transformation (non-linear transformation, Box-Cox transformation, etc) before any meaningful conclusion can be drawn based on the model.
+If any assumption is severly violated, it needs to be handled by performing variable transformation (non-linear transformation, Box-Cox transformation, etc) before any meaningful conclusion can be drawn based on the model.

 ## 2. Estimation
 Given a dataset of \\(N\\) observations, we want to find a set of coefficients \\(\mathbf{w}\\) so that the predicted value \\(f(\mathbf{x})\\) can accurately represent observed value \\(y\\) the most.